The Leukaemia Foundation Welcomed Sabrina Abawi as our Light the Night Gold Lantern Ambassador for 2022

 "Seeing her [in hospital] like that was just breaking my heart.
 Because in my mind, she was 24.
 She was at the peak of her beauty and youth and should be enjoying her life.
 She should be shopping for those clothes, she should be dining out at that restaurant, she should be travelling to that city.
 Seeing her friends do that [without] knowing what Summer was going through was breaking me inside.”

-Sabrina reflects on what Light the Night means to her and her family, as they prepare to raise a gold lantern for Summer for the second time.
+Sabrina reflects on what Light the Night means to her and her family, as they raised a gold lantern for Summer for the second time.

 “I really do believe that it's extremely important for the wider community to understand the real impact that Light the Night can have on families going through such darkness,” Sabrina said.
 "For anyone going through this type of cancer, hope is amazing, and can help them through their journey.”